boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 # Acknowledgments
 {:numbered="false"}

 Thanks to Benoît Claise for the discussion on the ordering of IPFIX IEs.
+Thanks to Paul Aitken for the review and comments.

 Thanks to Tommy Pauly for the tsvart review and Joe Touch for the intdir review.